 Erected 1999 by Washington State Society Daughters of the American Revolution.

-Marker series.
-This marker is included in the Daughters of the American Revolution, and the Lewis & Clark Expedition marker series.
+Topics and series.
+This historical marker is listed in this topic list: Exploration.
+In addition, it is included in the Daughters of the American Revolution, and the Lewis & Clark Expedition series lists.

 Location.
 46° 25.551′ N, 117° 2.989′ W. Marker is in Clarkston, Washington, in Asotin County.
 Marker is on Port Way, on the left when traveling east.
-Touch for map.
-The marker is in Granite Lake Park, on the south bank of the Snake River across from the probable first Lewis and Clark campsite.
+The marker is in Granite Lake Park, on the south bank of the Snake River across from the probable Touch for map.
 Marker is at or near this postal address: 850 Port Way, Clarkston WA 99403, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within one mile of this marker, measured as the crow flies.
-A different marker also named Lewis and Clark (approx. ¾ mile away in Idaho); Lewiston's Chinese Community (approx. 0.9 miles away in Idaho); Tsceminicum (approx. 0.9 miles away in Idaho); Firsts in Lewiston (approx. 0.9 miles away in Idaho); Kettenbach Building (approx. one mile away in Idaho); Pacific Northwest Bell Building (Historic Name) (approx. one mile away in Idaho); Old City Hall (approx. one mile away in Idaho); Site of Luna House (approx. one mile away in Idaho).
+At least 8 other markers are within walking distance of this marker.
+Granite Lake Park (within shouting distance of this marker); Lewis & Clark Almost Slept Here (about 300 feet away, measured in a direct line); Nimiipuu Homelands (approx. half a mile away); a different marker also named Lewis and Clark (approx. ¾ mile away in Idaho); Lewiston's Chinese Community (approx. 0.9 miles away in Idaho); Tsceminicum (approx. 0.9 miles away in Idaho); Firsts in Lewiston (approx. 0.9 miles away in Idaho); Kettenbach Building (approx. one mile away in Idaho).
+Touch for a list and map of all markers in Clarkston.

 More about this marker.
 The marker is a 42 “ high shaft of Lake Superior green granite, their first Lewis & Clark marker in a series.
 The front of the marker displays the NSDAR insignia, the Lewis & Clark Corps of Discovery logo and the words “Lewis and Clark Trail” highlighted in gold leaf.
 The back of the marker quotes William Clark in his journal regarding the area.
 The park is maintained by the Port of Clarkston and is landscaped with many plants that were native to the area at the time of the Lewis & Clark Expedition.